-The tax authorities' views on whether a business or hobby is at hand are regulated in the 2012 Hobby Guidelines, which were updated in 2021
+The tax authorities' views on whether a business or hobby is at hand are regulated in the 2012 Hobby Guidelines, which were updated in 2021.
+The 2025 update is expected soon.

-Where the real estate is disposed of or the real estate is no longer let - whether by reason of gift or because the real estate is reserved for personal use - before the point where there is an overall taxable profit, the danger is that the tax authorities will refuse to recognise the rental as a source of taxable income at all, and thus any losses so claimed.
-In accordance with the Austrian 'Hobby Regulation' (Liebhabereiverordnung), the total profit required for rents and leases to be recognised as a source of income previously had to be achieved in a maximum period of 20 or 25 years:
+Where the real estate is disposed of or the real estate is no longer let - whether by reason of gift or because the real estate is reserved for personal use - before the point where there is an overall taxable profit, the danger is that the tax authorities will refuse to recognise the rental as a source of taxable income at all, and thus any losses claimed.
+In accordance with the Austrian 'Hobby Regulation' (Liebhabereiverordnung), the total profit required for rents and leases to be recognised as a source of income previously had to be achieved in a maximum period of 25 or 30 years:

-- The maximum permitted period is 20 years for the rental of apartments and single and two-family homes, etc. (small-scale rental). - The maximum permitted period is 25 years for the rental of apartment blocks, warehouses, office and business buildings, etc. (large-scale rental).
+The maximum permitted period is 25 years for the rental of apartments and single and two-family homes, etc. (small-scale rental).

+The maximum permitted period is 30 years for the rental of apartment blocks, warehouses, office and business buildings, etc. (large-scale rental).

-Both periods were extended by five years each (i.e. 25 years for small-scale letting and 30 years for large-scale letting) as part of the 'housing and construction campaign' economic stimulus package.
-The longer periods are to be applied for activities (small-scale letting) and for buildings leased out for consideration (large-scale letting) for which the foreseeable period begins after 31 December 2023.
+The extension was introduced as part of the "Housing and Construction Campaign" economic stimulus package and applies to activities (small-scale letting) and to buildings leased out for consideration (large-scale letting) for which the foreseeable period begins after 31 December 2023.

-An additional 3 years are available from the time when the first costs of the business were incurred to the time of first rental, where the real estate when the real estate was first erected or renovated
+An additional 3 years are available from the time when the first costs of the business were incurred to the time of first rental, if the real estate is first erected or renovated.